Serving Chicago

 Master of Science in Education and Social Policy

 Pete enrolled at Northwestern University as a beneficiary of the Post-9/11 G.I.
 Bill.
-His graduate thesis was entitled: "Holistic School Reform: Understanding the Potential of Chicago's Local School Councils."
+His graduate thesis was titled: "Holistic School Reform: Understanding the Potential of Chicago's Local School Councils."

 University of Chicago